 On the other hand, renowned artists like Rembrandt, Frans Hals and Jan Van Goyen produced works in the hundreds; in Van Goyen's case, more than one thousand paintings have survived.
-Vermeer's production however, should be more fairly compared to those of artists who worked in a similar controlled manner and whose production would have been logically more limited such Gabriel Metsu, or Pieter de Hooch and specifically to the fijnschilders (fine painters), Gerrit Dou, Gerard ter Borch and Frans van Mieris.
+Vermeer's production, however, should be more fairly compared to those of artists who worked in a similar controlled manner and whose production would have been logically more limited such Gabriel Metsu, or Pieter de Hooch and specifically to the fijnschilders (fine painters), Gerrit Dou, Gerrit ter Borch and Frans van Mieris.
 More than one hundred paintings by Metsu and De Hooch have survived and the output of the other artists mentioned easily exceed that of Vermeer.

 Even if it seems very probable that Vermeer produced only a few works other than the 35 (36?) which have survived, it is just as important to know for what reason he did so.

+Detail.
 Vermeer's paintings present a marked illusionist quality and a seemingly high degree of detail.
-But under close observation, more than the quantity of detail, it is the quality of detail which is most notable.
-When we have the opportunity to make side-by-side comparisons between works of Vermeer and of the fijnschilders mentioned above, we are struck by the relative lack of detail in Vermeer's work.
+But under close observation, more than the quantity of detail, it is the quality of detail that is most notable.
+When we have the opportunity to make side-by-side comparisons between works of Vermeer and of the fijnschilderen mentioned above, we are struck by the relative lack of detail in Vermeer's work.
 Not one of these painters every applied paint so broadly and so boldly as Vermeer did in his famous Girl with a Pearl Earring.

 The level of detail in Dou's work, which cannot be perceived in even the most accurate printed reproductions, nears the microscopic.
-It is said that when the artist was complimented on his skill in painting a broom no larger than a finger nail, he remarked that the broom was unfinished, he still had three days' work to do on it.
+It is said that when the artist was complimented on his skill in painting a broom no larger than a fingernail, he remarked that the broom was unfinished, he still had three days' work to do on it.
 Dou, Van Mieris and Ter Borch neglected no detail or tonal change.
-No time was spared to insure the maximum degree of illusionism and commercial success.
+No time was spared to ensure the maximum degree of illusionism and commercial success.

 Vermeer instead, especially in his mature works, took a different pictorial approach.
 Accuracy of tone and contour, rather than the methodic accumulation of descriptive elements and their minute description, sustain the illusion of reality.
 Vermeer's tonal approach is particularly evident in the deep shadows which are often flat and virtually unmodulated areas of paint.
 The shaded side of the woman's blue satin dress in Woman in Blue Reading a Letter, is a flat unmodulated shape of deep blue that is startling.
-Even more so is the absolute visual authenticity obtained.
+Even more so is the level of absolute visual authenticity attained.

 Nicola Costaras ("A Study of the Materials and Techniques of Johannes Vermeer," in Vermeer Studies edited by Ivan Gaskell, 1998), provides convincing objective evidence that the artist probably worked with extended periods between painting sessions.
-Jorgen Wadum, who restored both the Girl with a Pearl Earring and the View of Delft has this to say: "on one of the small women in the foreground of the View of Delft Vermeer painted gray vertical lines over so-called premature cracks in her black skirt.
+Jørgen Wadum, who restored both the Girl with a Pearl Earring and the View of Delft has this to say: "on one of the small women in the foreground of the View of Delft Vermeer painted gray vertical lines over so-called premature cracks in her black skirt.
 As this sort of drying of cracks in paint does not form overnight, Vermeer could therefore have applied this modest detail only after the painting had been sitting in his studio for a considerable amount of time.
 Elements like these prove that the timeframe he needed to reach the finished image was without limit—and not necessarily equivalent to the hours actually spend applying the paint."

 Van Ruijven may have enabled Vermeer's experimental working mode by keeping the painter on something of a retainer.
 There was a precedent for such arrangements in the competitive Dutch market for top paintings, and Van Ruijven is almost certain to have had direct knowledge of it.
 From the late 1630s into the 1640s, Gerard Dou had received 500 guilders a year from Pieter Spiering for the right of first refusal on the painter's new works.
-Dou committed to offer to sell Spiering one painting a year, of whatever theme, and his patron would then have the options of paying an additional sum for the work or releasing the painter to sell it to others.
+Dou offer to sell Spiering one painting a year, of whatever theme, and his patron would then have the options of paying an additional sum for the work or releasing the painter to sell it to others.
 Spiering, a Dutch representative for the Swedish queen in The Hague, was the son of François Spiering, a tapestry weaver of Delft, who was related through marriage to the Van Ruijven family.
 The example of his distant cousin may have prompted Van Ruijven to reach a similar agreement with Vermeer.
-Van Ruijven's 1657 loan of 200 guilders to the painter may have been a partial advance towards the purchase of a first group of paintings: he eventually owned five works by Vermeer from the late 1650s, inducing the Little Street, the Milkmaid, and A Woman Asleep.
+Van Ruijven's 1657 loan of 200 guilders to the painter may have been a partial advance towards the purchase of a first group of paintings: he eventually owned five works by Vermeer from the late 1650s, inducing the Little Street, The Milkmaid, and A Woman Asleep.

-Spiering bought numerous paintings from Dou under their arrangement, and it is clear that Van Ruijven had a similarly-privileged relationship with Vermeer.
-The nineteen or twenty works in the 1696 Dissius estate that Van Ruijven is likely to have bought directly from the artist include works from about 1657 to the early 1670s, including the View of Delft and probably the late A Lady seated at a Virginal.
+Spiering bought numerous paintings from Dou under their arrangement, and it is clear that Van Ruijven had a similarly privileged relationship with Vermeer.
+The nineteen or twenty works in the 1696 Dissius estate that Van Ruijven is likely to have bought directly from the artist include works from about 1657 to the early 1670s, including the View of Delft and probably the late A Lady Seated at a Virginal.
 The chronological spread of these works indicates the longevity of the arrangement, and suggests that it may have gone beyond a mere exchange of paintings for money.
 It is striking that the earliest-known contact between Van Ruijven and Vermeer, the 1657 loan, coincides precisely with the painter's abandonment of the Caravaggesque mode and his new pursuit of domestic themes and a strong emphasis on optical verisimilitude.